Electric Vehicle Sharing Startup "Bird" Launches in West LA

 I wondered the same thing too.
-Yesterday, I started noticing black electric scooters being ridden all around Santa Monica.
+Yesterday, I started noticing an abundance of black electric scooters around Santa Monica.
 There was a couple instances in particular that stood out to me.

-Fast forward 3 hours later, I'm wrapping up my work for the day.
-I'm getting ready to leave the office.
-I grab my stuff, walk down the stairs, and exit the doors to the street.
+Fast forward about 5 hours later, I wrap up work for the day, grab my stuff, walk down the stairs, and exit the doors to the street.
 And there I see it.
 Another black electric scooter.

-Then I wondered if it could be a vehicle-sharing app type-of-deal but determined it couldn't because there's no "station" where it was parked.
-With the bike-share program that I use, you lock and unlock your bike from specific locations with specialized bike racks.
+I even wondered if it's a new type of vehicle-sharing app or something but said no way because it's not parked in a "station" with other scooters.
+With the neon green Breeze Bike Share (Hulu Bikes), you lock and unlock the bike from specific locations with specialized bike racks.

-This scooter was just left there by itself at the edge of the sidewalk.
-Someone seemed to have just rolled up, parked the scooter right there on the sidewalk, kicked out the kickstand, and walked away.
+This black electric scooter was just left there by itself at the edge of the sidewalk.
+Someone seemed to have just scooted up, parked it, kicked out the kickstand, and walked away.
 No locks, nothing.

-The thought of that scooter did linger in the back of my mind though.
+The thought of the scooter did linger in the back of my mind though.
 I was left so curious.
-I wanted to know why someone abandoned their scooter right there on the sidewalk like that.
-Did they have an emergency and didn't have time to grab it before they left?
+I wanted to know why someone abandoned their scooter on the sidewalk.
+Did they have an emergency and didn't have time to grab it?

 What is Bird?

 It's an app enabled electric vehicle.
 Like an electric Uber scooter.
-It's title on the app store is "Bird - Enjoy The Ride" and it's by Bird Rides, Inc. The company is founded by Uber's ex-VP of Driver Growth, Travis VanderZanden.
+It's title on the app store currently is "Bird - Enjoy The Ride" by Bird Rides, Inc. The company is founded by Uber's ex-VP of Driver Growth, Travis VanderZanden.

 4. Add money